mikedh/trimesh/README.md

 * Repair single triangle and single quad holes
 * Uniformly sample the surface of a mesh
 * Find ray-mesh intersections
+* Boolean operations on meshes (intersection, union, difference) if OpenSCAD is installed
 * Voxelize watertight meshes
 * Unit conversions
 * Create meshes by extruding 2D profiles